IMQS/tsf/readme.md

 tsf::fmt("%.3f", 25.5)               // -->  "25.500"      <== Use format strings as usual
 tsf::print("%v", "Hello world")      // -->  "Hello world" <== Print to stdout
 tsf::print(stderr, "err %v", 5)      // -->  "err 5"       <== Print to stderr (or any other FILE*)
+tsf::fmt_buf(buf, bufLen, "%v", 5)   // Writes to user-provided buffer.
+See header for more.
 ```

 ## Implementation